defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 So now that `web3.isConnected()` returned `True`, I began attempting to exploit the service.
 <p><br></p>

+### Writeup still in progress...
+Check back later for more!

 <div align="center">
 	<h3> Thanks for reading! </h3>
 </div>